Robert Fulton. Accredited Cognitive Behavioural Therapist.

-I am an accredited cognitive behavioural therapist operating counselling services in Kilmarnock, the rest of Ayrshire & Glasgow.
-I have experience working with anxiety, depression, trauma, body dysmorphia, low self-esteem, self-harm, BPD and many other issues.
+I am an accredited cognitive behavioural therapist who runs Progress Psychotherapy.
+I operate services in Kilmarnock or UK wide if you prefer videocalls.
+I have experience working with anxiety, depression, trauma, body dysmorphia, low self-esteem, self-harm, BPD, DID and many other issues.
 I have also worked using mindfulness and schematic approaches.

 I believe in open access to counselling and therapy services which is why I am attempting to run at the minimal possible cost to allow people of any income to begin the life-changing journey that therapy can offer.
 Don't hesitate to contact me to discuss your options.